VR Device Management

 VR headsets are being used by logistics companies such as UPS to train their student drivers on driving techniques.
 They help drivers identify road hazards and safety challenges through immersive and hyper-realistic graphics that replicate the feeling of driving on a city street.

 Healthcare industries are using VR technology to train and guide physicians in order to perform simulative surgeries without putting a patient at risk.

 Virtual Reality also offers an excellent alternative to educate new corporate managers in real-life job scenarios.
 VR technology can immerse new managers in realistic situations, and teach them valuable management skills through tutorials, lessons and professional experiences.

 VR technology is being adopted in retail industries as well.
 Companies are using VR headsets to train employees on a variety of real-world scenarios, such as handling Black Friday shopping spree rush to maintaining shop cleanliness and keeping fresh produce stocked.

-Despite VR applications becoming a growing trend for learning, the educational sector as a whole is still yet to reach a stage where they can support mass VR-based eLearning approach due to the cost and resources required to build the technology module.
+Despite VR Management applications becoming a growing trend for learning, the educational sector as a whole is still yet to reach a stage where they can support mass VR-based eLearning approaches due to the cost and resources required to build the technology module.